 The Lino Lakes lobby began to fill a half-hour before services.
 Parents checked in kids: Kid-O-Deo for kindergarteners and younger, Elevate for elementary-aged kids, replete with popcorn machines, a climbing wall and Minecraft on PlayStation 4s.
 When the kids’ service began, about 60 elementary-aged kids watched an Eagle Brook-produced skit on talking to God when you’re afraid.
 They scribbled down their fears then tore up the papers and gave them to God.

 A two-hour drive north, the new Baxter location also filled with young families.
 Dawn Wicklund, the female pastor, stood unassuming in a flannel shirt, skinny jeans and Nikes.
-Her Eagle Brook story is like many other congregants.
+Her Eagle Brook story is like many other congregants’.
 Thirteen years ago, Wicklund was at rock bottom.
 She’d married her high school sweetheart at 19 when she was five months pregnant.
-On her first Mother’s Day as a mom, Wicklund’s 17-year-old brother — her closest friend — was killed by a drunk driver.
-At 25, an overwhelmed mother of three, her dad died of cancer.
+On her first Mother’s Day as a mom, Wicklund’s 17-year-old brother — her closest friend — was killed by a drunken driver.
+At 25, when she was an overwhelmed mother of three, her dad died of cancer.

 That Easter, someone invited her to Eagle Brook Church.
 She went hesitantly.
 She’d grown up Christian, but life’s tumult made her angry at God.
 She wept through the service.